justinbleich/produce.fyi/pages/home.md

 ### What is **Produce**?

 Produce is a token-gated social community on a [private Discord server](https://discord.gg/UHuSKZ66MC).
-It's about a lot of things, but especially music production and the music industry.
+It's a community built around music production and the music industry.

 ### How do I join?